AElfProject/aelf-learn/docs/quick-start/index.md

 dotnet new aelf -n HelloWorld
 ```

-## Creating Your Smart Contract Code
+## Adding Your Smart Contract Code

 Now that we understand how a smart contract for aelf is written, suppose we want to modify the default example to implement our own contract logic.